-As required by the Act, section 9 of the September 2007 statement of proposal contained a detailed statement of the proposal for enforcement of the proposed information disclosure rules, a statement of the reasons for the proposal, an assessment of the reasonably practicable options, including the proposal, and confirmation that there is not other information that Gas Industry Co considers is relevant.
-A copy of the amended draft compliance regulations was attached as Appendix C to the statement of proposal.
+As required by the Act, section 9 of the September 2007 Statement of Proposal contained a detailed proposal for enforcement of the proposed Reconciliation rules, a statement of the reasons for the proposal, an assessment of the reasonably practicable options, including the proposal, and confirmation that there is no other information that Gas Industry Co considers is relevant.
+A copy of the amended draft Compliance regulations was attached as Appendix 7 to the Statement of Proposal.

-The proposed amendments are:
+The proposed amendments: